 Optional safety features are plentiful, including: adaptive headlights with cornering lights, high-Beam Assistant, park distance control, rear-view camera and cruise control with auto-braking.

-The X1 has compact premium crossover segment completely to itself.
-Possible alternatives include slightly larger (and much more costly) models such as the Mercedes-Benz GLK-Class and the Range Rover Evoque Five-door.
+The X1 squares off against the Audi Q3.
+Other possible alternatives include slightly larger (and much more costly) models such as the Mercedes-Benz GLK-Class and the Range Rover Evoque Five-door.